MagnusThor/demolished/readme.md

 # Demolished

-Demolished is a WebGL library for demo-scene, games and shader-fun in general. demo:lished is and will be TypeScript a framework thing!
+Demolished is a WebGL library for browser 'demos' and shader-fun in general. demolished is and will be TypeScript a framework thing!

 ## Install

 Todo: publish as a npm package

-    npm install +???

 ## Gettings started